kubeflow/website/content/en/docs/components/training/user-guides/pytorch.md

 ## Next steps

-- Learn about [distributed training](/docs/components/training/reference/distributed-training/) in Training Operator.
+- Learn about [distributed training](/docs/components/training/reference/distributed-training/) in the Training Operator.

 - See how to [run a job with gang-scheduling](/docs/components/training/user-guides/job-scheduling#running-jobs-with-gang-scheduling).